 Around half of all French households have TV subscription services, whether through cable or satellite.
 However, for expats arriving in France, these subscriptions are the easiest way to access international TV channels at home.
 Whether you want to watch live international football or the latest Hollywood or Bollywood releases, you’ll need to sign up for one of these subscription services.

 Thankfully, these days it’s easier than ever to get these services in your living room.
 Increasingly, TV channels are included in the package “box” deals offered by home broadband providers.
 These deals offer additional entertainment, sport, and news channels, alongside services like interactive TV and catch-up platforms.
 For more information, read our guide to setting up home phone, internet, and TV in France.

 The biggest providers of these box deals in France include:

 These TV providers let you choose the channels you want to watch, so it pays to do a little research before signing up.
 This is particularly important if you’re looking for international channels.
 For example, SFR offers dedicated packages (bouquets) for English TV (including BBC Entertainment) and Indian TV (including Star Plus and Zee TV), among other dedicated packages.
 These are available for a small additional monthly fee.

 Alternatively, you can sign up for a satellite TV subscription.
 Canal+ is the leading French satellite TV provider.
 They offer a host of domestic and international channels, some of which are available on other non-satellite platforms.
 Depending on where you live in France, you may prefer to set up FreeSat, the UK’s free satellite service.
-This will allow you to access all free-to-air UK TV channels.
-However, whichever satellite service you choose, be aware that you’ll need to install a dish to receive any channels.
+This will let you access all free-to-air UK TV channels.
+However, be aware that you’ll need to install a dish to receive any channels.